-Before AIDS became widespread, Kaposi's sarcoma was uncommon and usually only found in elderly men, usually of Italian, Jewish, or African descent.
+Before HIV infection became widespread, Kaposi's sarcoma was uncommon and usually only found in elderly men, usually of Italian, Jewish, or African descent.
 It was also infrequently found in people who had received organ transplants and were taking immunotherapy to avoid organ rejection.

-As AIDS became more widespread, KS became the most common cancer found in people with acquired immunodeficiency syndrome (AIDS), occurring as a complication of late AIDS.
-In people with AIDS, the tumour grows and spreads more quickly than in elderly men without AIDS.
+In people with HIV, the tumour grows and spreads more quickly than in elderly men without HIV.
 As HIV infection has now become better controlled, KS is once again becoming an infrequent condition.

 The most likely cause of Kaposi's sarcoma is infection with HHV8 combined with the weakening of defense mechanisms that normally prevent this virus from multiplying.

-This condition is most prevalent among sexually active homosexual and bisexual people with AIDS.
-Improvements in the medical treatment of AIDS have drastically reduced the number of people with this condition.
+This condition is most prevalent among sexually active men who have sex with men, The improvement in the medical treatment of HIV has drastically reduced the number of people developing this condition.

 Symptoms and Complications